AstroPathJHU/AstroPathPipeline/scans/readme.md

    - XXXX is the TMA ID
    - ZZ is the TMA cut number
    - MM.DD.YYYY is the month, day, and year of when staining finished
-5. Scan the whole slide overview
+5. Scan the whole slide overview on the microscope
 6. Create an annotation scanning plan in Phenochart
    - Open the TMA in  Phenochart
    - Click ‘Login’ at the upper left-hand corner